MangeshTak/kongDemoApp/README.md

 1: API for returning services {supports pagination, sorting with column and order specified, filtering by specified search string}
 GET {base_uel}/v1/services/?limit=4&offset=0&column=version_count&order=DESC&searchString=se

+Below are the query params,
+limit = Number of records needed offset = Number of records need to skip column = column name specified for sorting (name | version_count) order = ASC | DESC

 2: for fetching specific service {returns all the versions for the specific service with the version url}
 GET {base_url}/v1/services/{id}